Anirudh-Sathish/Palmprint-Recognition/readMe.md

 - Birjland university db
 ###### Description
 ```
-Birjand University Mobile Palmprint Database (BMPD), contains 1640 images from both the left and right hands of 41 Iranian females in two sessions with the interval of two weeks.
-In the first session, the users were requested to put their hand on a black background and six images of each palm were taken from the distance of 20 cm of the user hand in a free environment.
-Although the hand orientation was not controlled during the image capturing, there are not much hand pose variations in images.
-In the second session, 16 images were taken per each user’s palm like the first session but the user’s hands
+1.Birjand University Mobile Palmprint Database (BMPD), contains 1640 images from both the left and right hands of 41 Iranian females in two sessions with the interval of two weeks.
+2.In the first session, the users were requested to put their hand on a black background and six images of each palm were taken from the distance of 20 cm of the user hand in a free environment.
+3.Although the hand orientation was not controlled during the image capturing, there are not much hand pose variations in images.
-have more rotation in comparison to the first session.
-It should be noted that the users were asked to close and open
+4.In the second session, 16 images were taken per each user’s palm like the first session but the user’s hands have more rotation in comparison to the first session.
+5. It should be noted that the users were asked to close and open
 their hands after each image capturing to increase the intraclass variability among palmprint images.
 ```
 - Currently all tasks are being run on this